Identity theft occurs when someone uses your personal information to commit fraud.

 - Regularly update antivirus software and operating system updates to reduce computer threats.

 - Drop mail off at the U.S. Postal Service rather than leaving your mail in your mailbox overnight or over the weekend.

 - Tear up or shred mail and documents with personal information before throwing them away.
 Historically, fraudsters do steal information from household garbage (called dumpster diving).

 - Promptly review monthly statements and bills for suspicious transactions and large or unexplained purchases.

 - Didn’t receive your monthly statement or bill for the month?
 Immediately call the financial institution or company to verify your mailing address with them.

 - Pearl Hawaii will never give account information to a requesting person without proper identification.

 - We will electronically store picture identification and signatures.
 Visit any Pearl Hawaii Federal Credit Union branch for more information.

-- Pearl Hawaii Federal Credit Union does not save passwords for PHFCUOnline and the Member Telephone Service (MTS).
+- Pearl Hawaii Federal Credit Union does not save passwords for PHFCUOnline or Member Telephone Service (MTS).
 We will reset passwords only after you have sufficiently answered a series of questions to verify your identity.

 - We will never request personal and/or account information.
 If you receive an e-mail or phone call from us requesting account information, please forward the e-mail to firstname.lastname@example.org or call us at 808.73.PHFCU (737-4328) to report it immediately.

-A fraud alert is an indicator place on your credit report record by the major credit bureaus.
-With a fraud alert, when you or someone else attempts to open a credit account (credit card, loan, etc.), you will be contacted to verify your intent to open this account.
-If you cannot be reached by phone, the credit account will not be opened.
+You can place a fraud alert on your credit report with any of the credit bureaus.
+For instance, when you or someone else opens a credit account (credit card, loan, etc.), you are contacted for verification.
+When you cannot be reached by phone, the credit account will not be opened.

-In most situations, an Initial Fraud Alert is placed on a credit report record when fraud is suspected.
-The Initial Fraud Alert should detect and alert the consumer of new credit activity for a three to six-month period.
-If required, the Initial Fraud Alert can be reinitialized or a seven-year Extended Fraud Alert can be placed on the credit report record.
+In most situations, an initial fraud alert is placed on a credit report record when fraud is suspected.
+Initially, the fraud alert should detect and alert the consumer of new credit activity for a three to six-month period.
+Henceforth, the initial fraud alert can be reinitialized or a seven-year extended fraud alert can be placed.